filipgrigorov/deep_rl_p1_navigation/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

-3. Make sure pytorch (appropriate for cuda and cudnn versions) is installed.
+3. Make sure pytorch (appropriate for cuda and cudnn versions) is installed, since no `requirements.txt` is provided here.

 - `pip install torch===1.7.1 torchvision===0.8.2 torchaudio===0.7.2 -f https://download.pytorch.org/whl/torch_stable.html`
 - `pip install mlagents`